 The steel used to manufacture fasteners and joints, such as bolts, nuts, screws, and rivets, by the cold heading process is known as cold heading steel, commonly referred to as rivet steel.

 Common types of steel used include quenched and tempered alloy steels, low-temperature tempered alloy structural steels, low-carbon low-alloy high-strength steels, and ferritic-martensitic duplex steels.

 The cold heading process involves shaping the metal at normal temperature through plastic deformation.
 This method of manufacturing fasteners is not only efficient and of good quality, but also saves materials and costs.

-It adopts cold drawn copper, aluminum wire, iron wire and other automatic cold heading.
-It is a special equipment for producing core aluminum rivets and semi-hollow iron rivets.
+However, the cold heading process requires high-quality raw materials.
+The machine uses cold drawn copper, aluminum wire, iron wire, and other materials for automatic cold heading.
+It is specifically designed to produce core aluminum rivets and semi-hollow iron rivets.